manthanank/crud-nodejs/README.md

 npm run dev
 ```

-# CRUD Application with Node.js, Express, and MySQL
+## CRUD Application with Node.js, Express, and MySQL

-## Project Setup
+## Project Setup for MongoDB

 ### Step 1: Initializing the Project